Nankai Trough: Seismicity

 The Nankai Trough is the near-surface extension of a zone of active seismicity that dips beneath SW Japan.
 The rupture zone has been subdivided into five areas with respect to seismic modelling (Mitsui et al., 2004).
 These five subdivisions show interesting differences in earthquake behavior: frequency of earthquakes varying on a 90 to 150-year cycle (Mitsui, et al., 2004; Tanioka et al., 2004), similar slip occurrences along the fault segments, the order of subdivision faulting, and finally, different failure features.
 Hydrologic observatories were placed in boreholes drilled in 2000 (IODP sites 808 and 1173) in an attempt to quantify changes in pore-fluid pressure that are a result of the oncoming Philippine Sea plate (Davis et al., 2006).
 Site 808 is located in the front section of the main thrust fault, while site 1173 is located approximately 11 km from the frontal thrust zone (Hitoshi et al., 2006).
 Other interesting results of the pressure measurements were the pressure changes that resulted from sediment deformation near boreholes and the effect of very low earthquake swarms at the time of pressure changes (Davis et al., 2006).
 The working hypothesis is that pressure changes indicate a change in the elastic strain within the formation (Davis et al., 2006).

 A seaward change in the pressure as measured by the borehole instruments likely indicates a relaxation of the sediments from the previous major thrust earthquake.
 Furthermore, the short period seismicity appears to have some degree of dependency on bathymetric highs such as seamounts.
 This was concluded by Kanda et al., 2004, through inversion analysis of seismic data.

 Historically, the most recent large-scale earthquake to occur in the Nankai Trough was in 1944 off the Kii Peninsula.
 Using recent ocean bottom seismograph studies, it has been determined that most of the seismicity occurs near the trough axis (Obana et al., 2006).
 Along the western area of the Nankai Trough, seismicity appears to be related to irregularities in crustal structure such as fractures generated from the subducted seafloor, including backarc basin crust of the Shikoku Basin, as well as due to serpentization of uppermost mantle beneath the overriding plate (Obana et al., 2006).
 Recent large scale earthquakes resulting from subduction along the Nankai Trough have occurred in areas of large scale increases in the dip angle of the subducting plate (Hori et al., 2004).

+A March 2025 estimate by the Japanese governement puts the numbers of deaths caused by a megaquake in this area to be about 298000 and the buildings to be destroyed at about 2.35 millions.